cr1tbit/laptop2usb/README.md

 ### The premises

   * In tech-oriented public spaces there's constant shortage of wallplug USB chargers
-  * The notebook's powerbricks generally outlive the notebooks themself, so with eneough effort you may get one for free
+  * The notebooks' powerbricks generally outlive the notebooks themself, so with eneough effort you may get one for free

 ### What is this device